Your Child’s Gut Microbiome

 Tiny Tummies comes in options for three age ranges (geared toward tykes from newborn to four years old) and convenient individual probiotic powder packets for adding to cool food or drink.

-These probiotics for babies and toddlers are specially formulated with targeted strains (each contains progressively more strains as age and needs increase), to give your kids the best start in life possible.
+These probiotics for babies and toddlers are specially formulated with targeted strains (each has progressively more strains as age and needs increase), to give your kids the best start in life possible.
 Some of the benefits include immune support, digestive aid, decreased occurrence of colic, and brain health support.
 Like Little Ones, they also included prebiotics for an added boost.

 Moms to the Rescue!